timholy/Revise.jl/README.md

 π = 3.1415926535897...
 ```

-To a limited extent, it's even possible to use Revise on code in
-Julia's `Base` module: just say `Revise.track(Base)`.
-You'll see
+It's even possible to use Revise on code in Julia's `Base` module: just say `Revise.track(Base)`.
-warnings about some files that are not tracked (see more information
-below).
+Any changes that you've made since you last built Julia will be automatically incorporated.

 ## Manual revision